tarwn/lessthandot-hugo/blogs/content/posts/2009-09-13-cte-and-hierarchical-queries.md

 You may find this [article][4] by SQLUSA (Kalman Toth) very interesting.

-I think you will find these blogs by Brad Schulz [Viva la Famiglia!][5] and [This Article On Recurson Is Entitled &#8220;This Article On Recursion Is Entitled &#8220;This Article&#8230;][6] interesting and useful and enjoyable reading.
+I think you will find these blogs by Brad Schulz [Viva la Famiglia!][5] and [This Article On Recurson Is Entitled “This Article On Recursion Is Entitled “This Article…][6] interesting and useful and enjoyable reading.

 See also [Challenge 17][7] and its solutions at [Challenge 17 &#8211; Winners][8]